 Do you ever just need a little something to grab before you get a real breakfast?
 Or for when you start getting hungry late in the morning, but it’s not time for lunch?
 Or you’re traveling, and you need a snack to take along?
 That’s why I invented these breakfast bars.
 They are basically chewy granola bars, but, I don’t know, AIP Granola Bars just didn’t have a nice ring to it.
 So, they are Apple Cinnamon Breakfast Bars.
 You have my permission to call them whatever you like.

 I should tell you that I absolutely advocate eating a full breakfast of veggies, and a high quality protein source.
-But I also know that some people can’t digest a big ol’ country breakfast first thing in the morning.
+But I also know that some people can’t digest a big ol’ country breakfast with sausage first thing in the morning.
 And also, LIFE.
 Anyway… Here ya go!

 Have a wonderful, stress-free, healing kind of day!